-Even though COVID-19 has put a halt to sports for much of the last ten months, coaches like Lethbridge College‘s Anna Schwark have still signed new rookies since the pandemic began.
+Even though COVID-19 has put a halt to sports for much of the last 10 months, coaches like Lethbridge College‘s Anna Schwark have still signed new rookies since the pandemic began.

-Schwark locked up four new recruits in 2020, including Canmore’s Lindsay Nunn, who says her start with the Kodiaks women’s volleyball team was far from conventional.
+Schwark locked up four new recruits in 2020, including Canmore’s Lindsay Nunn, whose start with the Kodiaks women’s volleyball team was far from conventional.

 “(Anna) couldn’t watch me play, or meet me, or see who I was as a person, which is a huge thing,” said Nunn, who didn’t meet her new head coach until the Kodiaks first COVID-friendly practice in September.